dataniard/dba-scripts/README.md

 # dba-scripts
-> Repo for scripts
-> Nth attempt to put a collection of script online.
+> Repo for scripts, my Nth attempt to put a collection of script online.

 ## sorted by database

 * oracle
 * mysql/mariadb
 * postgresql